TolgaTatli/Moon/_posts/2018-10-19-log-parsing-with-morphlines-1.md

 ### Testing the Application

 You can get the code that I use in this article from my Github location [using-morphlines](https://github.com/vichargrave/using-morphlines){:target="_blank"}.
-Clone or download the code then cd into the *user-morphlines* directory.
+Clone or download then cd into the *using-morphlines* directory.
+The morphlines scripts and grok dictionary are contained in the *conf* directory.
+Open the *conf/env.conf* file in editor then set the **full** path to the *conf/dict/grok-dictionaries* file on your system.

 ### Debugging Grok Parsing